katespaghetti/scraped-tjmaxx-pricing-data/README.md

 Scraped TJMaxx pricing data
 ===========================
-Wanted to take some data from the TJMaxx website for a project.
+Code to scrape pricing information from the TJMaxx website.